BestTimesToVisit.com Logo

 food

-Don't leave Puno without trying 'trucha frita' (fried trout) from Lake Titicaca – it's incredibly fresh and delicious!
-For a more adventurous palate, sample 'cuy' (guinea pig), a traditional Andean delicacy.
-Look for restaurants near the Plaza de Armas for a good selection, but don't be afraid to venture into smaller, local eateries for authentic flavors.
+Don't leave Puno without trying 'trucha' (trout) from Lake Titicaca – it's incredibly fresh and often prepared simply grilled or fried.
+For a more adventurous palate, seek out 'cuy' (guinea pig), a traditional Andean delicacy, though it's more commonly found in restaurants catering to locals than tourist hotspots.

 safety